 Can parents and athletes take SafeSport Training?

 Yes!
 You may access age-appropriate training modules for athletes released by the U.S. Center for SafeSport.
 In addition, the Center also provides training and resources for parents.
-The parent resources include the Parent’s Guide to Misconduct in Sport, the SafeSport Youth Training FAQ and Parent Toolkits.
-There is no cost for either the parent or youth athlete training modules.
+There is no cost for either the parent or youth athlete training modules, which include:

 - You’ll be asked to validate your e-mail address through a confirmation e-mail